ainaaa21/Staff-Tracking-Dashboard/README.md

 ---

 ## 🔐 Confidentiality Note
-*All data shown has been anonymized or recreated to maintain company data confidentiality.
-Visuals are intended to demonstrate layout and dashboard features only.*
+*All data in this dashboard has been recreated or anonymized to protect company confidentiality.
+This sample only reflects the data logic and structure used in the actual project.*

 ---